 Examining Climate Strategies of Firms in UK and Pakistan

-Companies in developing and developed countries face some common barriers in responding to climate change (e.g. lack of financial resources).
+Companies in the Global North and Global South face some common barriers in responding to climate change (e.g. lack of financial resources).
 But they have distinct strategies due to differences in acceptance of and support for those initiatives by government and other stakeholders, and regulatory influence specific to their sector.
-Pressure from owners, managers, and regulators may be needed for firms in developing countries to adopt climate strategies.
+Pressure from owners, managers, and regulators may be needed for firms in the Global South to adopt climate strategies.

 Research on how companies respond to pressure to reduce GHG emissions has focused mainly on large multinationals.
 This study by Jeswani, Wehrmeyer, and Mulugetta examines the climate change strategies of firms residing in the UK and Pakistan.
 It classifies firms as indifferent, beginner, emerging, or active based on their climate strategies and identifies the drivers and barriers for their GHG reduction activities.

 More than 75% of Pakistani companies were classified as either indifferent or beginner, compared with just 30% of UK companies.

 Most UK firms in indifferent or beginner clusters were small and not regulated under the EU trading scheme.
 In both the UK and Pakistan, few multinationals were indifferent.
 Indifferent and beginner companies in Pakistan belonged to textile, cement, paper, food & drink, and chemical sectors; firms in oil & gas, power and automotive sectors were distributed across indifferent, beginner and emerging.

 The high cost of initiatives and lack of capital were perceived as barriers in both countries.
 Researchers noted added challenges in the developing context like overall lack of awareness, non-availability of technologies, and an absence of government policies.